home edit page issue tracker

 Punctuation is not taken to include logograms such as $, %, and §, which are instead tagged as SYM.

-Note, that there is infixed punctuation (exclamation, emphasis and question marks).
-We refer to such cases as multiword tokens, as in ինչո՞ւ “why?”, which become two tokens, ինչու and ՞ (for more details see the tokenization page).
+Note that there is internal punctuation (exclamation, emphasis, and question marks).
+Words containing internal punctuation are treated as multiword tokens, as in ինչո՞ւ “why?”, which is split into two tokens: ինչու and ՞ (for more details see the tokenization page).

 Examples